Andrée Maillet

-Andrée Maillet (June 7, 1921 - December 3, 1995), was a Quebec writer.
+Andrée Maillet (June 7, 1921 - December 3, 1995), was a Québécois writer.

 Biography

 The daughter of Corinne Dupuis and Roger Maillet, she was born in Montreal and began writing by the age of eleven.
 Maillet began a career in journalism and, from 1943 to 1952, was a correspondent in the United States and Europe.
 She was a member of the Anglo-American Press Association of Paris for a number of years.
 From 1952 to 1960, she was director of the magazine Amérique française.
-She wrote for Photo-Journal and was a columnist for the Petit Journal which was owned by her father.
+She wrote for Photo-Journal and was a columnist for Le Petit Journal which was owned by her father.
 Maillet founded the French-Canadian chapter of the PEN club.
 She ran as a candidate for the Rassemblement pour l'Indépendance Nationale in the Westmount provincial riding in 1966, placing fourth.

 Maillet married Loyd Hamlyn Hobden.
 She died in Montreal at the age of 74.

 Awards and honours

 In 1990, she received the Prix Athanase-David.
 Maillet was named to the Académie des lettres du Québec in 1974 and was named an officer in the Order of Canada in 1978.
 In 1991, she was named a Grand Officer in the National Order of Quebec.